-Avocados originated in Mexico and Central America.
+Avocados (Persea americana) originated in Mexico and Central America.
 The first records of avocados were discovered in Aztec writings, and avocado seeds were discovered buried inside Aztec cities along with other rubble.
 (The modern name "avocado" actually comes from the Aztec word "ahuacati," meaning testicles, which described how the avocado fruit looked hanging on the tree.)
 Avocados are now grown in warm and tropical climates around the world, in U.S. Department of Agriculture plant hardiness zones 9 through 12.

-The preferred climate and zone for avocados is a climate with warm temperatures year-round.
-The tree is a tropical plant and does not like frost or temperatures under 50 degrees Fahrenheit.
-Avocado trees prefer high humidity of 60 to 80 percent.
-They can also grow in dryer climates (with no less than 40 percent humidity), but more problems may occur with the fruit or tree.
+In addition, avocado trees prefer high humidity of 60 to 80 percent.
+They can also grow in drier climates (with no less than 40 percent humidity), but more problems may occur with the fruit or tree.
 The tree needs a high level of moisture and plenty of nutrients in the soil.

-Mexico, Central America, and some regions of South America have the frost-free climate, high water quality and rich soil necessary to keep avocados healthy.
-About half of all avocados sold in the United States come from Mexico, with Indonesia and the USA growing an additional third.
-The rest of Central America and South America make the rest of the percentage of avocados grown for U.S. import.
+Mexico, Central America and some regions of South America have the frost-free climate, high water quality and rich soil necessary to keep avocados healthy.
+Approximately one-half of all avocados sold in the United States come from Mexico, with Indonesia and the USA growing an additional one-third.
+Central America and South America provide the rest of the avocados for the U.S. market.

 Latitudes at the 0 degree latitudinal mark (right around the equator) grow the healthiest avocados.
 However, avocado trees can grow in warm, frost-free gardens between the latitudes of 30 degrees north to 35 degrees south — as far north as Maryland and as far south as South Africa and Australia.

 Brenda Priddy has more than 10 years of crafting and design experience, as well as more than six years of professional writing experience.
 Her work appears in online publications such as Donna Rae at Home, Five Minutes for Going Green and Daily Mayo.
 Priddy also writes for Archstone Business Solutions and holds an Associate of Arts in English from McLennan Community College.